A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 For quicker methods of overcoming phobias, you might consider hypnotherapy.
 And, of course, it is always best to seek advice, diagnosis, or treatment from medical professionals.

-Here are some interesting books on how to how to deal with a fear of bees!
+Here are some interesting books on how to deal with the fear of bees!